On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \begin{proof} This summarizes the results given in Lemma 11 and Corollary 12 in \cite{MakRuelle}. \end{proof}

 Note that Lemma \ref{lemma.dichotomy} and Proposition \ref{prop.invariantmeasure} give necessary conditions for Sullivan's and Fatou's conjectures.

 The following lemma is a consequence of part 3 of Lemma 5 and part 1 of Theorem 3 in \cite{MakRuelle}.
-For $v$ in $\C$, define the function $\gamma_v$ by Along the paper, for functions of the type of $\gamma_v$, the Ces\`aro averages $A_n(\gamma_v)$ will be always with respect to the Ruelle operator $R^*.$
+For $v$ in $\C$, define the function $\gamma_v$ by Throughout the paper, the Ces\`aro averages $A_n(\gamma_v)$ of functions of the form $\gamma_v$, will be always taken with respect to the Ruelle operator $R^*.$